 Students will pursue a three-course concentration that is thematic, geographic, or chronological (e.g. "women in Asia," "India," or "nineteenth-century Asia") and which is explained in the student focus statement developed in the ASA 200 course and in consultation with the Chair of Asian Studies.

 Asian Studies students must complete their Common Curriculum Experiential Learning requirement through an Asia- or Asian America-related experience which include but is not necessarily limited to CSB/SJU-approved semester study abroad, internship, teaching, and service learning activities related to the student's chosen concentration.

 No more than 4 credits from non-CSB/SJU study abroad experiences will apply toward the Asian Studies major without prior approval of the Chair of Asian Studies.

 CHIN 212, JAPN 212, or Bengali Abroad

-(Note: no more than 8 credits of language can count for the major (you CAN get credit for CHIN 311 and 312, or JAPN 311 and 312, but no additional language credits would count.
-This rule doesn’t apply to LNGS Literature courses taught in English.)
+(No more than 8 credits of language can count for the major.
+You CAN get credit for CHIN 311 and 312, or JAPN 311 and 312, but no additional language credits would count.
+This rule doesn't apply to LNGS Literature courses taught in English.)

 Three Course Concentration